 With the world’s population now well past the seven billion mark, this means that if life were truly fair, equitable if you will, my and your fair share of the world’s resources will be on the order of 1.4285714285714285714285714285714 e-10.
 Now that’s a very very small number.
 And one which represents a challenge that is far beyond the potential of my brain at least to come to grips with it in our present context.

-Suppose we continue to work further with this concept with our colleagues in the city Helsinki in 2013?
+Suppose we continue to work further with this concept with our colleagues in the city Helsinki (where this program first got started)?
 Let’s see now, at something like 5.5 million people.
 Finland’s population is well less than one tenth of one percent of the world total.
 And Helsinki’s population of course an even smaller fraction of this planet crushing total.

 Thus the success in Finland of their top-of-the-class equity-based education system reform is bringing hundreds of delegations from countries and institutions around the world to Finland day after day to study and learn from their example, and in many cases to try to adopt and adapt what they see in one part of the world in which equity is leading not to mediocrity but to excellence.